Why You Should Listen to Your Emotions?

 Keep a Mood Journal

 Writing down your emotions and the responses they trigger can help you find out any disruptive patterns.
 Sometimes, it’s enough to mentally trace emotions back through your thoughts.
-Just note down the situation, person or place which which trigerred the emotions, type of emotions or feelings and resposes provoked in your mind.
+Just note down the situation, person or place which trigerred the emotions, type of emotions or feelings and resposes provoked in your mind.
 Putting such details onto mood journal can allow you to reflect on feelings more deeply.
 Journaling provides the most benefit when you do it daily.
 Keep your journal with you and jot down intense emotions or feelings as they happen.

 Accept Your Emotions